sikessle/htwg-lab-cloud/instance/image/README.md

 The following files have been edited:

-- /etc/default/grub and then run update-grub to enable serial console on OpenStack
+- /etc/default/grub added console=tty,ttyS0 and then run update-grub to enable serial console on OpenStack
-- /etc/network/interfaces
+- /etc/network/interfaces auto config
 - openssh-server config files to enable password login